emiliacb/emiliacb/landing/content/pages/about.md

 - Led development of complete AI features, **reducing generation costs by 80%**
 - Implemented full-stack solutions using **Next.js**, **Langchain**, Langsmith, and **PostgreSQL**
 - Conducted user interviews and significantly contributed to **UI and product design**
-- Mentored junior engineers and facilitated improved team workflows
+- Drove **improved workflows and communication** for engineering and product teams
 - Delivered **technical talks on Generative AI**

 ### FOUNDING SOFTWARE ENGINEER, Fair Share Group